qaderi-coding/smart-generator/README.md

 // Be aware of NEVER putting real Ether into testing accounts RINKEBY_PRIVATE_KEY=""
 ```
-- Third, it Will generate deploy.js file with the following code according to contract and network names that you chose earlier
+- Third, it will create deploy.js file with the following code according to contract and network names that you chose earlier
 ```
 const { ethers } = require("hardhat");